scriptrdotio/howto/util/jsonmapper.md

 ![Customize the mapping by adding some transformation logic](./customize_mapping.png)

-*Figure 4 - Customize the mapping by adding some transformation logic*
+*Image 4 - Customize the mapping by adding some transformation logic*

 ## Save your mapping